preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/header/index.rst

 You can edit which Categories (tabs) to display in Teamwork Navigation and you can work with a number of details for what is actually shown under each category.
 Using the option Create Teamwork you can edit the settings for what is to be displayed regarding Show Create New Site, and if that option should be available for users at all.

+Note that a category is basically a Team Collaboration Rollup, so if you think along this line when you edit the settings for a category, you're on the right track.

 Categories
 ''''''''''''
 You can edit categories this way: